Dynamical Similarity in Multisymplectic Field Theory: Multisymplectic Formulation of Classical Field Theories

-The field equations for a Lagrangian system $(J^1E,\Omega_L)$ may be derived via a variational principle (details of which can be found in \cite{roman2009multisymplectic}, for example); in the current context however, it suffices to acknowledge that this variational principle seeks a critical section $\phi\in\Gamma(M,E)$ determined by the following criterion
+The field equations for a Lagrangian system $(J^1E,\Omega_L)$ may be derived from a variational principle (details of which can be found in \cite{roman2009multisymplectic}); here, it suffices to note that this variational principle identifies critical sections $\phi\in\Gamma(M,E)$, whose canonical lifting $j^1\phi$ to $J^1E$ satisfy the following \textit{Euler-Lagrange field equations}

-Here the variations $\phi_t=\sigma_t \circ \phi$ are constructed using a one-parameter family of transformations which generate any compactly-supported vector field in the vertical bundle $\mathfrak{X}^{V(\pi)}(E)$.
-The section $\phi$ may be represented in local coordinates as $\phi(x)=(x^{\mu},y^a(x))$.
-In the above integral, we are interested in the \textit{canonical lifting} (also referred to as the \textit{first jet prolongation}) of $\phi$ to $J^1E$, denoted $j^1\phi$; this is given locally by

-For the purpose of analysing dynamical similarities within a field-theoretic framework, we shall be more interested in a geometrical formulation of the equations of motion, which is entirely equivalent to the above variational approach.
-In order to present this geometrical formalism, we must expand upon a number of points from section (\ref{Subsec:MultisymplecticManifolds}).
-Given an $m$-dimensional, $\widehat{\pi}$-transverse, integrable distribution $\mathcal{D}$, we know that it is possible to associate to it an equivalence class of multivector fields $\{\boldsymbol{X}\}$; in local adapted coordinates, a representative of this equivalence class may be expressed as